 2. Get approved in a few clicks

-Submit your information and get the green light in under five minutes.
+Submit your information and get approved in under five minutes.

-FINN delivers your new car right to your door so you can focus on the road ahead.
+Schedule for FINN to deliver your new car so you can focus on the road ahead.

 4. Just hit the road and swap when you’re done